-In this appendix, we calculate the coupling strength between bound states associated with different black holes.
-We shall work in a coordinate frame $\{\bar{r}, \bar{\theta}, \bar{\phi} \}$, which is centred at the primary black hole with $z$-axis aligning with the spin of primary black hole and $x$-axis always pointing to the secondary black hole.
-Considering the coordinate frames centred at the two black holes respectively, say $\{r_1, \theta_1, \phi_1 \}$ and $\{r_2, \theta_2, \phi_2 \}$, with their $z$-axes aligning with the black hole spin (here we only consider the case with parallel black hole spins), then we have
+In this Appendix, we calculate the coupling strength between bound states associated with different black holes.
+We shall work in a coordinate frame $\{\bar{r}, \bar{\theta}, \bar{\phi} \}$, which is centered at the primary black hole with the $z$ axis aligning with the spin of the primary black hole and the $x$ axis always pointing to the secondary black hole.
+Considering the coordinate frames centered at the two black holes, respectively, say $\{r_1, \theta_1, \phi_1 \}$ and $\{r_2, \theta_2, \phi_2 \}$, with their $z$ axes aligning with the black hole spin (here we only consider the case with parallel black hole spins), then we have

 and